David Finnigan is a writer and theatre-maker from Ngunnawal country, Australia.

 image by Leanne Dixon

-He has been commissioned to create work for the World Bank, the Wellcome Trust, Chatham House, Nesta UK and the School of Cybernetics at the Australian National University.
+He has been commissioned to create work for the World Bank, the Wellcome Trust, Nesta UK and Chatham House.
+He is a Churchill Fellow (2012) and an Asialink Fellow (2015).

 Image by Adam Thomas